-The service told us that there had been no safeguarding referrals that had needed to be made to the Local Authority within the last 5 years.
+There had been no safeguarding referrals made to the Local Authority within the last five years.

 Cleanliness, infection control and hygiene

 The service controlled infection risks well.
 Staff used equipment and control measures to protect themselves and others from infection and prevent cross contamination of specimens.
 They kept equipment and the premises visibly clean.